A New Model of Intranuclear Neutron-Antineutron Transformations in ${}^{16}_{8}$O: Generator validation

 \section{Generator validation}

 Here, some main features of the intranuclear $\bar{n}$\isotope[15][8]{O} annihilation simulation are discussed and presented.
 Consider again Fig.~\ref{fig:radial_dists} and its new cousin Fig.~\ref{fig:AnnRadProbDistsO}, where the radial distribution of nuclear density and of annihilation probability for different variants of the simulation are presented.
 It is seen that the radial annihilation probability is different for various generator assumptions and is dependent upon the value (depth) of $\bar{n}$ potential~\citep{Barrow:2019viz,Barrow:2021odz}, a free parameter of the model.
-Fig.~\ref{fig:AnnRadProbDistsO} shows a solid histogram of the radial distribution of the relative nuclear density for the oxygen nucleus used in the model alongside three variants of radial annihilation probability distributions in arbitrary units.
-In purple, the radial dependence of the annihilation probability according to the nuclear density (similar to a Woods-Saxon) is shown; this represents the radial annihilation probability distribution when quantum mechanical dynamics are not taken into account.
-In grey, a more robust formalism is employed~\citep{Barrow:2019viz}, and the distribution is calculated for a value of $V_{\bar{n}}(0)=-210\,$MeV; orange shows the same, but with $V_{\bar{n}}(0)=-140\,$MeV for the attractive antinucleon potential well depth.
+Fig.~\ref{fig:AnnRadProbDistsO} shows a solid blue histogram of the radial distribution of the relative nuclear density for the oxygen nucleus used in the model alongside three variants of radial annihilation probability distributions in arbitrary units.
+In orange, a modern quantum mechanical formalism~\citep{Barrow:2019viz} is employed as discussed in Sec.~\ref{sec:nuceffects}, and the distribution is calculated for a well depth value of $V_{\bar{n}}(r=0)=-140\,$MeV for the attractive antinucleon potential.
+In purple a curve is shown simulating the same value of $V_{\bar{n}}(r=0)=-140\,$MeV, but the annihilation probability follows directly from the nuclear density, i.e. the quantum mechanical dynamics are not taken into account; without the antinucleon potential, this is somewhat similar to MCSK.
+In grey, the distribution shown is calculated for a value of $V_{\bar{n}}(0)=-210\,$MeV using the same modern formalism.
 It follows from these curves that the annihilation preferentially occurs within the diffuse peripheral layers of the nucleus, largely independent of these parameters.
-It is seen that the higher $\bar{n}$ potential shifts the annihilation distribution further outside the nucleus\footnote{ This is somewhat counter-intuitive, but has an interesting explanation: if one has a weakly attractive potential, increasing its strength will gradually pull the wave function of a given particle inside.
+Importantly, though, it is seen that a higher $\bar{n}$ potential shifts the annihilation distribution further outside the nucleus.
+This is somewhat counter-intuitive, but has an interesting explanation: if one has a weakly attractive potential, increasing its strength will gradually pull the wave function of a given particle inside.
 However, if one maintains a very strong absorptive potential, it repels the wave function.
 This is obvious for a strong repulsion; however, for a strong attraction, it creates nodes in the low-energy solution, and is effectively equivalent to a repulsion.
 Thus, this can actually force the $\bar{n}$ further \textit{out} of the nucleus.
-This point is a critical one, especially to avoid final state interactions.}.
+This point is a critical one, especially in understanding how annihilation generated pions might avoid final state interactions.